mhlabCodingTeam/SegEM/README.md

 ---

-Next start Matlab with the working directory set to the root folder of this code repositorium (!!) and run initalSettings.m This will prompt you to choose whether you want to work with retina or cortex (version of code and data) IMPORTNAT NOTE: So far only cortex is set up and tested, will remove this when retina is finished
+Next start Matlab with the working directory set to the root folder of this code repositorium or navigate there using matlab 'current folder' pane and run initalSettings.m.

+This will prompt you to choose whether you want to work with retina or cortex (version of code and data).

+IMPORTNAT NOTE: Only cortex is set up and tested completly, will remove this when retina is finished.

-This will open relevant scipts which can be executed from top to bottom using Ctrl+Enter and are open in a sequential order that should be most instructive to follow (e.g. start with top- or leftmost script)
+This will open relevant scipts which can be executed from top to bottom using Ctrl+Enter and are open in a sequential order that should be most instructive to follow (e.g. start with top- or leftmost script).

 See “Cell Mode” in Matlab help for more information on using Ctrl + Enter for executing a cell (=between line starting with %%)

 ---